gilbertchen/duplicacy/README.md

 ## Comparison with Other Backup Tools

 [duplicity](http://duplicity.nongnu.org) works by applying the rsync algorithm (or more specific, the [librsync](https://github.com/librsync/librsync) library) to find the differences from previous backups and only then uploading the differences.
 It is the only existing backup tool with extensive cloud support -- the [long list](http://duplicity.nongnu.org/duplicity.1.html#sect7) of storage backends covers almost every cloud provider one can think of.
 However, duplicity's biggest flaw lies in its incremental model -- a chain of dependent backups starts with a full backup followed by a number of incremental ones, and ends when another full backup is uploaded.
 Deleting one backup will render useless all the subsequent backups on the same chain.
-Periodic full backups are required, in order to make previous backups discardable.
+Periodic full backups are required, in order to make previous backups disposable.

 [bup](https://github.com/bup/bup) also uses librsync to split files into chunks but save chunks in the git packfile format.
 It doesn't support any cloud storage, or deletion of old backups.